Black Lab – A Complete Guide To The Black Labrador Retriever

 American Black Labs – bred to work

-American black Labs are slimmer, less excitable but more driven.
-They stand around the same height, but their heads are less broad and their tails often have less of the otter quality that their show companions sport.
-Although still friendly, they are perhaps less inclined to play than their show bred cousins.
-And in contrast to this have a stronger drive to retrieve and hunt.
+American black Labs are slimmer, less excitable, with more drive.
+They reach the same height, but their heads are less broad and their tails lack the otter quality possessed by their show companions.
+In contrast to the playfulness of their show bred cousins, American Labs have a stronger drive to retrieve and hunt.

 English Black Lab vs American Black Lab

 American black Labs may need more exercise and mental stimulation than English black Labs.
 They will benefit from gun dog style training involving retrieving exercises.
-If you work long hours and won’t have much time to spend on long training sessions, a more laid-back Lab, probably from show lines, might suit you better.
+If your time for training sessions is limited, a more laid-back Lab, from show lines, might suit you better.

 Black Lab Characteristics